Back to top

 1.2.
 Wizards and WizardPages

-A WizardPage must create a new Composite in the createControl() method.
+A WizardPage must create a new Composite in its createControl() method.
 This new Composite must use the Composite of the method parameter as parent.
 It also must call the setControl() method with this new Composite as parameter.
 If this is omitted, Eclipse will throw an error.

 1.3.
 Starting the Wizard